input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 'JSON', 'API', etc) SHOULD be downcased; thus ``repairJson`` and ``fromHttpService`` are correct.
 Exceptions are allowed for external libraries (Aeson's ``parseJSON`` for example).

+If a name would contain the word 'Transaction' or 'transaction', it SHOULD be shortened to 'Tx' and 'tx' respectively.

 ### Justification